-- 8.3.1.
-Funding for local transport improvements comes from a variety of sources, including but not limited to government departments and Local Enterprise Partnerships.
-In many cases funding from central government or Local Enterprise Partnerships is awarded following a competition to which the City Council can submit bids.
-The aims and objectives of each fund will vary and so some local transport improvements will be better suited to some funds rather than others. - 8.3.2.
+- 8.3.2.
 In many cases the City Council will prepare a business case to demonstrate how well the proposals meet the objectives and the beneficial impact they will bring (known as transport appraisal).
 Some of the LCWIP identified improvements may come forward as part of two City Council funding bids currently being prepared for submission to central government, the Transforming Cities Fund and Clean Air Fund.
 Background work for the LCWIP is already being included in the transport appraisal for these two funding bids. - 8.3.3.
-As it is not yet certain what funds will be targeted to deliver other elements of the LCWIP, no additional appraisal has been undertaken at this stage.
+As it is not yet certain what funds will be targeted to deliver other elements of the LCWIP, no additional appraisal was undertaken at this stage.